Right from the time when a diploid zygote was formed, till the present, we all are just made up of 37.2 trillion microscopic and unicellular cells!

 - Large vacuoles are present in plant cells to store the useful products formed in photosynthesis

-- In animal cells, small vacuoles or no vacuoles at all can be present as animal cells are heterotrophic
+- In animal cells, small vacuoles or no vacuoles at all can be present as animal cells are heterotrophic (cannot manufacture our own 'food').

 - Small vacuoles in animal cells often store food and water